As fall approaches, we have already begun to prepare for the rigours of winter. What about vitamin and mineral supplements?

 If you are in the habit of eating healthy, there’s a good chance that your nutritional needs are being met.
-One effective way to ensure a balanced diet is to follow the daily recommendations of the Canada Food Guide.
-It provides several strategies intended to help you to make better dietary choices every day.
+One effective way to ensure a balanced diet is to follow the daily recommendations of Canada’s Food Guide.
+It provides several strategies intended to help you make better dietary choices every day.

 Among other things, it recommends that you:

 One of the most important functions of vitamin D is maintaining bone health.
 This vitamin is mainly produced by the skin in response to sun exposure.
-Certain foods also provide vitamin D. It is estimated that sun exposure is the main source of vitamin D; therefore, it is easier to fulfill daily needs during the summer when the sun is most present.
+It is also provided by certain foods.
+Sun exposure is thought to be the main source of vitamin D, so it's easier to meet your daily needs in summer when the sun is often out.

-For the remainder of the year, many people should consider taking a vitamin D supplement in particular.
-If you are over 50, experts recommend taking 800 to 2000 IU of vitamin D per day.
-If you are a healthy adult between the age of 19 and 50, you need 400 to 1000 IU per day.
+For the rest of the year, many people should consider taking a supplement of this particular vitamin.
+If you are over 50, experts recommend a daily intake of 800 to 2,000 IU of vitamin D. If you are a healthy adult between the age of 19 and 50, you need 400 to 1000 IU a day.

-In reality, few people manage to meet their recommended vitamin needs.
-Ask your pharmacist to help you determine what your vitamin D intake should be and how you should go about achieving it.
+In practice, few people manage to meet their recommended vitamin needs.
+Ask your pharmacist to help you determine your vitamin D needs and how to meet them.

-If, like many North-Americans, you don’t always follow the Canada Food Guide’s recommendations to the letter, you could consider taking a daily vitamin and mineral supplement with the recommendation of a healthcare professional.
+If, like many North Americans, you don’t always follow the recommendations of Canada’s Food Guide to the letter, you may want to consider taking a daily vitamin and mineral supplement, under the recommendation of a healthcare professional.

-These supplements do not replace healthy eating, they complete it.
-There are several formulations on the market and it can sometimes be difficult to make an informed choice.
-Ask your pharmacist to help you determine which product is best for you by keeping in mind the following information:
+These supplements do not replace a healthy diet; they complement it.
+There are many formulations on the market, and it can sometimes be difficult to make an informed choice.
+Ask your pharmacist to help you determine which product is best for you, taking into account the following factors:

-Here are a few tips regarding vitamin and mineral supplements:
+Here are a few tips on taking vitamin and mineral supplements:

 Don’t hesitate to speak to your pharmacist for additional information about vitamin and mineral formulations.